 Celestial cycles inspired the creators of the first calendars.
 All early systems, except the ancient Egyptian one, were lunar.
 Ancient Egypt used a solar calendar.

-It was adjusted by Pope Gregory XIII in 1582, who eliminated the accumulated error caused by a faulty calculation of the length of a year.
+The Julian system was adjusted by Pope Gregory XIII in 1582, who eliminated the accumulated error caused by a faulty calculation of the length of a year.
 Its recurrence was avoided by restricting century leap years to those divisible by 400.

 The Jewish calendar is a complex combination of lunar and solar cycles, varied by considerations of religious observance.
 A year may have 12 or 13 months, each of which normally alternates between 29 and 30 days.
 The New Year (Rosh Hashanah) falls between 5 Sept and 5 Oct.

 The Chinese calendar is lunar, with a cycle of 60 years.
-Both the traditional and, from 1911, the Western calendar are in use in China.
+Both the traditional one and, from 1911, the Western calendar are in use in China.

 The Muslim calendar, also lunar, has 12 months of alternately 30 and 29 days, and a year of 354 days.
 This results in the calendar rotating around the seasons in a 30-year cycle.